0x2b3bfa0/python-duckencode/README.md

 Description:
 ------------

 This program converts Duckyscript code into Arduino code.
 This arduino code will only work on AVR chips with USB support.
+I was inspired by [this project][1]

 Installation:
 -------------